-Seems like once things fall into place … the lymphoma is reduced … perhaps with the help of conventional medicines, which may or may not be needed.
+Seems like once things fall into place … follicular lymphoma is reduced … perhaps with the help of conventional medicines, which may or may not be needed.
 Then the carefully selected, targeted natural strategies are adopted “full bore”.
-Then, lo and behold, the newly discovered miracle of human biology unfolds … the gene switches that control lymphoma get flipped back to where they should be … and on come the lights of life.
+Then, lo and behold, the newly discovered miracle of human biology unfolds … the gene switches that control follicular lymphoma get flipped back to where they should be … and on come the lights of life.
 Welcome to the follicular lymphoma thrive zone.
 We never thought it possible!

 A long journey gathering experience

 If you are a first time visitor to this site, you are probably wondering how it is possible to be out 29 years after diagnosis with an incurable cancer, now fully active and healthy, with no measurable lymphoma left.

 What exactly did I do?
 Was I just lucky… a miracle case?